Amanda Soto

-Amanda Elizabeth Toll is an American politician serving as a member of the New Hampshire House of Representatives from the Cheshire 16 district.
-She assumed office on December 2, 2020.
+Amanda Elizabeth Soto is an American former politician and member of the New Hampshire House of Representatives from the Cheshire 16 district from 2020 to 2024.
+At the time of that service, her name was Amanda Elizabeth Toll.

 Early life and education

-Toll was born and raised in New Hampshire.
+Soto was born and raised in New Hampshire.
 She earned a Bachelor of Arts degree in political science, women's studies, and modern American history from Hampshire College and a Master of Education from the University of Massachusetts Amherst.
+She is Jewish.

 Career

-Outside of politics, Toll has worked as a social studies teacher and small business-owner.
-She was elected to the New Hampshire House of Representatives in 2020 and is a member of the House State-Federal Relations and Veterans Affairs Committee.
+Outside of politics, Soto has worked as a social studies teacher and small business-owner.

-In January 2022, Toll co-sponsored a bill that would require consent education to be a part of the curriculum in New Hampshire public schools.
+She was elected to the New Hampshire House of Representatives in 2020 and was a member of the House State-Federal Relations and Veterans Affairs Committee.
+In January 2022, she co-sponsored a bill that would require consent education to be a part of the curriculum in New Hampshire public schools.
+She was elected to the Cheshire 15 district in 2022.'
+She announced her retirement in 2024.